hashkat/hashkat/docs/tutorial12.md

 ## Next Steps

 With the completion of this tutorial, you now have knowledge and experience with every different agent configuration you can implement into ***#k@***.
-From here, we will move on to a discussion on interactive mode in ***#k@***, where you can make changes to your network mid-simulation.
+You are welcome to proceed to the next tutorial, where we demonstrate some of the situations you can model using ***#k@***.